helidon-io/helidon/docs/mp/openapi/openapi.md

 You can also define any request parameters the endpoint expects, although this endpoint uses none.

 This excerpt shows only a few annotations for illustration.
-The [Helidon MP OpenAPI basic example](https://github.com/helidon-io/helidon-examples/tree/helidon-4.x/examples/microprofile/openapi/basic) illustrates more, and the [MicroProfile OpenAPI spec](https://download.eclipse.org/microprofile/microprofile-open-api-3.1.1/microprofile-openapi-spec-3.1.1.html) describes them all.
+The [Helidon MP OpenAPI basic example][helidon-mp-openapi-basic-example] illustrates more, and the [MicroProfile OpenAPI spec][microprofile-openapi-spec] describes them all.

 ##### A static OpenAPI file